 Children are eligible from two and a half years through five years of age, if they are toilet trained and in good general health.
 Children must attend a minimum of two sessions a week.
-Fees are based on a sliding scale ranging from 35¢-\$2.00 an hour.
+Fees are bases on a sliding scale ranging from 50¢ to \$2.00 an hour.

-Applications are available in Counseling, and in the Center, which is located in parking lot 5.
+Applications are available in Counseling, in the Child Development Center, and the Center for New Option which is located in parking lot 5.
 For more information call 836-7110, Ext.
 357.